The quarantine then and now

 Here in Mallorca, the board of “Morberos” dates from 1475 and depended directly on the Gran i General Consell.
 This Council was considered the highest political-administrative body of the kingdom of Mallorca until its suppression in the 18th century.

-In many coastal cities were built “Lazaretos”.
+Many coastal cities were built “Lazaretos”.
 A quarantine station for vessels or people from other countries contaminated or suspected of contagion.

 It was formed by 3 “morberos” chosen annually by lottery among the estates of knights, citizens and merchants.
 Moreover, they had the services of a scribe or secretary, a doctor and a “morbero” surgeon.
 Yes, it comes from morbid!